Thursday, June 14, 2018

 Dojo Classics - Charlton's E-Man #10

 E-Man Volume 3, Number 10 is dated September, 1975.
 It was published by Charlton Publications, Inc. The editor is George Wildman.
 The cover was painted by Joe Staton.
-To get a glimpse of what else was on the stands when this issue hit take a look at this amazing link.

 "The Witch of Hog Wallow" was written by Nicola "Nick" Cuti, drawn by Joe Staton with colors by Wendy Fiore.
 The story begins in the apartment of Nova Kane and Alec (E-Man) Tronn when E-Man is reading a fairy tale to the unusually intelligent koala bear Teddy.
 Nova bursts into the room and blasts E-Man angry and wanting to know why a beautiful blonde woman named Maisy-June is wishing to come and visit her old friend.
 E-Man calms the jealous Nova by relating a story that happened soon after he came to Earth but before he met her.
 He too the form of a fawn and wondered the woods looking for friendly folk and encountering a bear which he gives a shock to by becoming a fawn with extremely large fangs.